Seansyx123/SOFL-CoT-dataset/README.md

 - 🧾 Fields:
   - `task_id`: Original MBPP task ID
   - `text`: Task description (requirement)
-  - `code`: Java-style pseudo-code converted from Python
+  - `code`: Java-style code converted from Python

 Note: Some loop structures may include placeholder comments such as `// [manual conversion needed for loop]` and require manual refinement for full Java compilation.